-You need to check this out before to go to the bank because they will use this calculation to decide if you can afford your loan payments.
-This ratio is telling you what percentage of your after-tax income is being used to repay the loan.
-So if you have a 30% LVR, then you will be paying 30% of your after-tax salary to your loan payments.
+You need to check this out before to go to the bank because they will use this to see if you can afford you loan payments.
+This ratio is telling you what percentage of your after tax income is being used to repay the loan.
+So if you have 30% LVR, then you will be paying 30% of your after-tax salary to your loan.

-Remember your loan payments is only the first cost of owning your home.
-Think about rates, insurance, electricity, and repairs.
+Remember your loan payments is only the first cost for owning your home.
+Think about rates, insurance, electricity and repairs.

-For me, an LVR of 30% – 35% is as high as one should go for committed loan payments.
+For me, a LVR of 30% – 35% is as high as one should go for committed loan payments.
 But, you can then plan to make extra payments.
-The advantage of this method is you don’t have to make those additional payments if your financial circumstances change.
+The advantage of this method is you don’t have to make those additional payments.
 The only effect is that you will take a bit longer to repay your loan.

-I am going to give you three strategies which may help you achieve your long-term Dream Home.
+I am going to give you three strategies that may help you achieve your long term dream home.

 Strategy 1: Move up the property ladder slowly to reach your dream home.

-In this strategy, you get on to the property ladder by purchasing a small, inexpensive apartment or home.
+In this strategy, you get onto the property ladder by purchasing a small, expensive apartment or home.
 The secret is to speed up the equity in each home purchase.
-As your income and home equity increases, you upgrade to the next level of affordability.
-Finally, you will reach your desired Dream Home.
+As your income and home equity increase, you upgrade to the next level of affordability.
+Finally, you will reach your desired dream home.

 You can do this in a number of ways: